DataDog/hiring-engineers/answers.md

 Message and Configuration
 ![Monitor Message UI](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/monitor_ui2.png)

-Notification from the monitor:
+When our monitor activates it sends us an email
 ![Monitor Email Notification](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/alert_email.png)

 Now let's quickly setup some downtime so we don't get notified by our monitors when we are off the clock.

-Scheduling downtime for the week
+Scheduling downtime for the week after each day and before the next one starts
 ![Weekday Downtime](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/ScheduleDtimeWeek.png)

 Scheduling downtime for the weekend